IOC, Japan agree to postpone Tokyo 2020 Olympic and Paralympic Games

 Accra, Mar.
-24, GNA - The much-awaited news on the state of this year’s summer Olympics Games has been officially announced.

-The International Olympic Committee (IOC) and Japan - the host have agreed to postpone the Games until no later than summer of 2021.
+24, GNA - The much-awaited news on the state of this year’s summer Olympics Games has been officially announced, with the International Olympic Committee (IOC) and Japan, the host, agreeing to postpone the Games until no later than summer 2021.

-This was contained in a joint statement issued and signed by the President of the International Olympic Committee (IOC), Thomas Bach and the Prime Minister of Japan Shinzō Abe earlier today.
+The announcement was made in a joint statement issued and signed by IOC President Thomas Bach and the Prime Minister of Japan Shinz?
+Abe on Tuesday.

-The two after series of meetings with relevant stakeholders concluded that the Games must be rescheduled to a date beyond 2020 to "safeguard the health of the athletes, everybody involved in the Olympic Games and the international community".
+The statement said the two, after series of meetings with relevant stakeholders concluded that the Games must be rescheduled to a date beyond 2020 to "safeguard the health of the athletes, everybody involved in the Olympic Games and the international community".

 They finalized on the decision based on information provided by the World Health Organization (WHO), whose Director-General Tedros Adhanom Ghebreyesus said the coronavirus pandemic is "accelerating".